tesibelda/influxclean/README.md

 # influxclean

-influxclean is an influxdb cleanup utility that allows you to run the following job types:
+influxclean is an [InfluxDB](https://github.com/influxdata/influxdb) cleanup utility that allows you to run the following job types:

-* oldseries: drop series with no specific data received for the specified time
+* oldseries: drop series with no specific data received for the specified time.
+Useful when you want to drop specific not active series before the retention policy applies.

 More job types may be added in the future.